Wissington, Suffolk, St Mary's Church

 Attraction Type: Historic Church

-Location: Beside Wissington Hall on minor roads 1 mile west of Nayland
+Location: Beside Wissington Hall on minor roads one mile west of Nayland

 Website: Wissington, St Mary's Church